dbjpanda/drupal-on-docker/README.md

 Step 4
 ````````
-docker exec -it php composer install
+docker exec -it PROJECT_NAME composer install
 ````````

-Installation on production server
+Installation of Drupal on production server
 ---------------------------
 Here you need to override the default environment variables for production server.
 You can achieve it by below command while deploying.